 Cortisone Shots Cons

 Side effects of cortisone injections tend to be rare and minor.
-However, they do exist and potential patients tends to wonder the most about the potential side effects of a cortisone shot prior to deciding on moving forward to it.
+However, they do exist and potential patients tend to wonder the most about the potential side effects of a cortisone shot prior to deciding on moving forward to it.

-Cortisone Injection Side Effects
+Cortisone Shots Side Effects

 Then again, this is one of the main concerns of a patient when it comes to the procedure.
 To better understand the possible side effects of a cortisone injection as well as a patient’s possible reaction to a cortisone shot, we divided them based on the body targeted areas by local side effects and systemic side effects.
 Potential side effects of a cortisone shot include the following: